-The Sand Cat occurs only in the desert regions of the Sahara in Africa, the Arabian Peninsular and southwest Asia.
-It is the only wild cat species that occupies true desert habitat.
+The Sand Cat (Felis margarita) distribution is across the desert ranges of the Sahara in Africa, the Arabian Peninsular and southwest Asia.
+It is one of few wild cat species that occupies true desert habitat.
 The subspecies in Africa is generally smaller than its Asian counterpart.

 Sand Cat Distribution in Africa

-Sand Cats occur in the desert habitats in the northern and western regions of Africa:
+Sand Cats occur in the desert habitats in the northern and western regions of Africa (IUCN Red List):

-North Africa: Algeria; Chad; Egypt, Sudan, Western Sahara
+North Africa: Algeria, Chad, Egypt, Morocco, Sudan, Western Sahara

 West Africa: Mali, Mauritania, Niger

-The Sand Cat also occurs in apparently disjointed populations in the arid regions of the Arabian peninsular and southwest Asia:
+The Sand Cat also occurs in disjointed populations in the arid regions of the Arabian peninsular and southwest Asia (IUCN Red List):

 Middle East: Iran, Iraq, Jordan, Kuwait, Syrian Arab Republic, Oman, Saudi Arabia, United Arab Emirates